 Metastatic triple negative breast cancer (TNBC) is an aggressive form of breast cancer that occurs in approximately 15% of all breast cancers.
 This form of breast cancer does not express ER, progesterone receptor (PR), or HER2 and is resistant to endocrine therapies.
 The first line of treatment usually includes IV taxane chemotherapy.
 Almost all women will eventually develop taxane resistance.
 Sabizabulin is an oral, first-in-class, new chemical entity that targets and inhibits microtubules to disrupt the cytoskeleton.
 Sabizabulin is not a substrate for P-glycoprotein drug resistance protein.
 Over expression of P-glycoprotein is a common mechanism that results in taxane resistance in TNBC.
 Preclinical studies in human triple negative breast cancer grown in animal models demonstrate that sabizabulin significantly inhibits cancer proliferation, migration, metastases, and invasion of triple negative breast cancer cells and tumors that have become resistant to paclitaxel (taxane).
-Using the safety information from the Phase 1b and Phase 2 sabizabulin prostate cancer clinical studies in a total of approximately 80 men, the Company plans to meet with the FDA in calendar year 2021 and to commence a Phase 2b clinical study in the second half of calendar year 2021 to evaluate oral daily dosing of sabizabulin in approximately 200 women with metastatic TNBC that have become resistant to taxane IV chemotherapy.
+Using the safety information from the Phase 1b and Phase 2 sabizabulin prostate cancer clinical studies in a total of approximately 80 men, the Company plans to meet with the FDA in calendar year 2021 and to commence a Phase 2b clinical study in the second half of calendar year 2021 to evaluate sabizabulin in women with metastatic TNBC.
+The planned Phase 2b clinical study will evaluate daily oral dosing of sabizabulin for TNBC in a three-arm study of sabizabulin monotherapy, sabizabulin + Trodelvy® (sacituzumab govitecan-hziy) combination therapy, and Trodelvy monotherapy (control arm) in approximately 156 women with metastatic TNBC that have become resistant to at least two systemic chemotherapies including a taxane IV chemotherapy.